Abbreviations : Report Help

-No details are available on the morphology of the virions.
+No details are available on the morphology of virions.

 The deduced polyprotein is of 2,282 aa.
-There is likely a L protein.
-2A is a short foot-and-mouth disease virus-like polypeptide with NPG↓P motif.
+There is likely an L protein of unknown function.
+2A is a short polypeptide with an NPG↓P motif.

 The natural host is likely the common bent-wing bat (Miniopterus schreibersii) and the groundleaf giant bat (Hipposideros gigas).
+No virus has been isolated.
 Viral RNA was detected in pharyngeal and anal swabs of apparently healthy bats.

 Members of a species of the genus Mischivirus: